 - Any destination and import charges accrued through the port of destination are ultimately your responsibility, regardless of what has initially been quoted.

-- Note that in case of immigration there are other costs involved than when bringing in a car just for the purpose of travel (which is called a temporary import).
+- Note that in the case of immigration there are other costs involved than when bringing in a car just for the purpose of travel (which is called a temporary import).
 Never pay import duties when overlanding!

 How to Find Shipping Rates on the Internet

-There is no umbrella search-site for shipping companies (at least not that we know of), where you can enter data like the port of departure, port of destination and dates, and the computer subsequently provides a list with available shipping companies and their rates.
+There is no umbrella search-site for shipping companies (at least not that we know of), where you can enter data like the port of departure, the port of destination and dates, and the computer subsequently provides a list with available shipping companies and their rates.

 Be prepared for a time-consuming process of searching for all possible shipping companies that ply your desired route.
 Many of the large shipping companies do list timetables and through the contact page of their websites you may be able to request an estimate.